The Current State of Cannabis in West Virginia

 Medical Marijuana Cards for Medical Cannabis in West Virginia

 Due to varying limitations, many patients find it challenging to obtain a medical card for cannabis in West Virginia.
 Thankfully, before you know it, Elevate Holistics will be here to help.
-While we aren’t currently live in WV, we have plans to roll out our telehealth services in 2022.
+While we don’t currently live in WV, we have plans to roll out our telehealth services in 2022.
 This way, getting your WV MMJ card will be 100% online and 100% hassle-free.

 Our services allow you to book and have a virtual appointment with a state-certified doctor.
 Then, you can get your medical cannabis recommendation and obtain your WV MMJ card within 48 hours.
 We really do make it that simple.
 At the end of the day, our goal is always to ensure the best of healthy living through the growth of medical cannabis.